OTV CFO arrested in land fraud case: Police | Law-Order

 "During enquiry, prima facie it was revealed that one company named Odisha InfraTech Private Limited purchased land belonging to scheduled caste persons circumventing rules/laws using forgery/cheating/intimidation and other dubious methods with an intention to cause losses to SC people," the statement said.
 The EOW is under the Crime Branch of the state police.

 A case has been registered under section IPC sections 420 (cheating), 423 (dishonest or fraudulent execution of deed of transfer), 467 (forgery of valuable security, will, etc), 468 (forgery for purpose of cheating), 471 (using as genuine a forged document or electronic record) and 120B that pertains to criminal conspiracy, an official said.
+Besides, charges under Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Act have also been levelled, he said.

+In a statement, OTV said that the arrest without any prior notice is a sign of the state government's vendetta against the network.
+"The previous manifestation(s) of their rage were the 13 odd false cases filed against OTV over the past two months -- Some of these cases were granted interim relief by the court," said Litisha Mangat, the operating officer of Odisha Television Ltd.

-Besides, charges under Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Act have also been levelled, he said Meanwhile, Sarangi's family objected to the way in which the EOW sleuths picked him up from his residence early morning without any notice.
+"No surprise they felt the need to fabricate something new and everybody in Odisha is widely aware of the attacks on OTV," she said.
+Meanwhile, Sarangi's family objected to the way in which the EOW sleuths picked him up from his residence early morning.

 His daughter Gyatri alleged that her father, who is diabetic with high blood pressure, was denied medicine.
 "I was picked up early morning without any intimation and the police meted out inhuman treatment.
 I was harassed without any fault," said Sarangi after being arrested.